Specialized in advanced-level teachings about neurophysiology and neurogenic tremors bodywork techniques

 TRE® Provider and Certification Trainer since 2007

 I hold a master’s degree in biological sciences and a doctorate degree in neurophysiology.
 I have been training TRE providers and trainers worldwide since 2007.
-I worked extensively under the guidance of Dr. Berceli and I am also actively involved in scientific research on neurogenic tremors and psychophysiology.
+I worked extensively under the guidance of Dr. Berceli and I am also actively involved in scientific research on neurogenic tremors bodywork and psychophysiology.

 Following my years of medical research activity in Europe and in the USA for the National Institutes of Health, my scientific work with athletes for the Italian National Olympics Committee, and driven from my own necessity to heal from trauma, I was led to integrate the knowledge and technology of modern medicine with the art of alternative healing.
-I am experienced with and use many other complementary therapeutic modalities such as biofeedback, applied kinesiology, yoga, and several other bodywork approaches.
+I am experienced with and use many other complementary therapeutic modalities such as biofeedback, applied kinesiology, yoga, and several other bodywork techniques.

 Read more about my bio below or contact me!